Graduates taking a series of exams can sometimes be offered a pay rise after every exam they pass.

 How much does a graduate in the financial services get paid?

-According to the results from the latest Institute of Student Employers (ISE) Graduate Recruitment Survey of its members, the median starting salary for graduates in the finance and professional services business sectors is £31,425 and the mean is £33,610.
+According to the results from the 2020 Institute of Student Employers (ISE) Student Recruitment Survey of its members, the median starting salary for graduates in the finance and professional services business sectors is £31,425 and the mean is £33,610.
 However, the ISE survey only takes into account results from its members, which are the largest organisations that take on graduates.
 Not all businesses were included so figures may vary.
 Bear in mind, too, that those in London often earn around £2,500–£5,000 more than those in the rest of the country.
 If you’re not based in London, the figure may be lower but so will your cost of living.

 The Hays UK Salary & Recruiting Trends 2020 survey compiled salary data from candidates placed in jobs by the recruitment agency Hays in 2019.
 This survey found that the median typical salaries for graduates working in general insurance were as follows:

 - £33,000 in London